strasse34/pp4/README.md

 ### Colors and Fonts used
 #### Color
 I've based my website's color scheme on the lively Migmig cartoon character, which serves as the app's logo.
+I opted for the Migmig character because of its inherent speediness, which aligns perfectly with the core emphasis on speed within my app.
+The character's swift nature serves as a fitting representation for the importance I place on speed in my application.
 By using [Coolors.co](https://coolors.co/) to extract colors from the character, I've created a cohesive and engaging design.
 ![Palette](static/docs/images/palette.png)
 #### Font
 II've used two distinct fonts in my website design: